 As every Christian will be well aware too, there are a multitude of organisations and movements in the world that are trying to get rid of some evil or other.
 Wherever you look, there seems to be a governmental or non-governmental organisation that is working in this way.

-Of course, some of the things that non-believers call good, God actually calls evil.
+Of course, some of the things that non-Christians call good, God actually calls evil.
 So some organisations that claim to be making the world better are really making it worse.

-Nevertheless, it should be recognised as a fact that there are many organisations, movements and campaigns in existence around the world that are trying to making the world a genuinely better place.
+Nevertheless, there are many organisations, movements and campaigns in existence around the world that are trying to combat things that really are evil.

-This raises a question.
+So this raises a question.
 What attitude to this issue does the Lord want Christians to have?
-Does He expect us to support those who are trying to improve the world, and to get involved in this activity ourselves?
-Or is this a red herring?
-Are we called instead to put all our energy into specifically Christian things like proclaiming the good news of Jesus Christ?
+Does He expect us to support those who are trying to combat social evils and similar problems, and even to get involved in this activity ourselves?
+Or are we called instead to put all our energy into specifically Christian things like proclaiming the good news of Jesus Christ?

 I am sure that on this issue, as on so many others, there is a balance to be struck.
 And I am also sure that many Christians fail to get the balance right.
-Some put too much emphasis on trying to make the world a better place.
-And others put too little emphasis on this.
+Some overplay the importance of combating social evils, and others underplay the importance of this.

 Let's take each of these mistakes in turn:

-Firstly, there are professing Christians who focus too much on trying to improve the world.
+Firstly, there are professing Christians who overplay the importance of trying to combat social evils.

 Some of these are more in the wrong than others.